Driftwood2D/Driftwood/docsrc/01_Engine_Usage/03_Command_Line_Options.md

 ### --halt

 The "--halt" option takes no arguments.
 It causes the engine to shut down upon encountering warnings or errors.

-There is currently no command line option to disable halting.
+### --continue

+The "--continue" option takes no arguments.
+It causes the engine to continue running despite encountering warnings or errors.

 ### --version